- Table of Contents

 CHAPTER ELEVEN

-Bear or Burn: The Fruit of Obedience in the Parables of Christ
+Bear or Burn: The Fate of the Fruitless in the Parables of Christ

 When Jesus spoke of the parable of the four soils, He said to His disciples, “Do you not understand this parable?
 How then will you understand all the parables?”
 (Mark 4:13).
 It is essential that we understand this parable if we are to correctly interpret many of the sayings of Christ which when misinterpreted can prove as costly as that of the eternal life of the soul.
 Therefore,

 Hear then the parable of the sower: When anyone hears the word of the kingdom and does not understand it, the evil one comes and snatches away what has been sown in his heart.
 This is what was sown along the path.
-As for what was sown on rocky ground, this is the one who hears the word and immediately receives it with joy, yet he has no root in himself, but endures for a while, and when tribulation or persecution arises on account of the word, immediately he falls away.
+As for what was sown on rocky ground, this is the one who hears the word and immediately receives it with joy, yet he has no root in himself but endures for a while, and when tribulation or persecution arises on account of the word, immediately he falls away.
 As for what was sown among thorns, this is the one who hears the word, but the cares of the world and the deceitfulness of riches choke the word, and it proves unfruitful.
 As for what was sown on good soil, this is the one who hears the word and understands it.
-He indeed bears fruit and yields, in one case a hundredfold, in another sixty, and in another thirty. - Matthew 13:18-23 (emphasis added)
+He indeed bears fruit and yields, in one case a hundredfold, in another sixty, and in another thirty (Matt.
+13:18-23).

 The parable of the four soils, if taken in a straightforward manner, is a simple illustration of the various responses to the word of the kingdom based on the experiences of the typical farmer when sowing seeds in a field.
-One vital aspect of this parable, which it seems is not given sufficient emphasis, is that seed is sown with only one purpose in mind—to produce a crop that brings forth good fruit that is edible and harvestable when ripened and mature.
+One vital aspect of this parable, which it seems is not given sufficient emphasis, is that seed is sown with only one purpose in mind — to produce a crop that brings forth good fruit that is edible and harvestable when ripened and mature.
 The seed that does so has fulfilled its purpose while the seed that does not has failed irrespective of its initial progress or lack thereof.
 Whatever remains of the unfruitful plants, being of no value to the farmer, are gathered up and thrown into the fire to be burned.
-In Luke we find that the seed sown among thorns, which too often has erroneously been interpreted as a believer, is described as "bringing no fruit to maturity."
-The term is used here in the sense of a pregnancy that never reaches full term.
+In Luke, we find that the seed sown among thorns, which too often has erroneously been interpreted as a believer, is described as “bringing no fruit to maturity.”
+The term is used here in the sense of a pregnancy thatnever reaches full term.
 Whereas the implanted seed has as its sole purpose and goal the bearing of a child, if not brought forth to completion by way of a miscarriage, an abortion, etc., no matter the extent of its initial progress, it is an unfruitful and failed pregnancy, often bringing with it more anguish and despair than having never been conceived.
-Even so it is with the seed planted among thorns which brings no fruit to maturity.
+Even so, it is with the seed planted among thorns that brings no fruit to maturity.
 It is one who receives the seed of the word but because the cares, riches, and pleasures of life choke the word there is a miscarriage, its intended aim aborted, and thus it never comes to fruition.
 And even as in the case of a miscarried child, the subsequent consequence is more dire than if the word had never been sown (Luke 12:47, 48, 2 Pet.
-2:20) The seed must either be sown on good ground, an unwavering faith in God, that which lives for eternal things not seen, giving birth to spiritual fruit, or it is sown on the poor ground of doubt and unbelief, easily miscarried by things that are temporal and therefore brings forth nothing but the works and lusts of the flesh.
+2:20).
+The seed sown among thorns is that of double-mindedness, doubt and unbelief, which is easily miscarried by things that are temporal, their minds being set on earthly things (Phil.
+3:19), and thus the spiritual life is choked out and the anticipated spiritual fruit never comes to harvest.
+In contrast, the good ground is that of a heart of unwavering faith in God, fully convinced of His promises (Rom.
+4:21).
+Living with the “assurance of things hoped for, the conviction of things not seen” (Heb.
+11:1).
+Their minds set on things above (Col. 3:2), those things which are eternal, being led by the Spirit (Rom.
+8:14) and thus producing the fruit thereof (Gal.
+5:22).

 Preceding the explanation of this parable Jesus, in Matthew 13:14, 15, quotes Isaiah saying,